kubernetes/website/docs/getting-started-guides/index.md

 ### Turn-key Cloud Solutions

-These solutions allow you to create Kubernetes clusters on a range of Cloud IaaS providers with only a few commands, and have active community support.
+These solutions allow you to create Kubernetes clusters on a range of cloud IaaS providers with only a few commands, and have active community support.

 - [GCE](/docs/getting-started-guides/gce)